-Details on this package are located in Section 6.9.3, "Contents of Glibc."
+Details on this package are located in Section 8.5.3, "Contents of Glibc."

-5.8.
-Libstdc++ from GCC-8.2.0
+5.6.
+Libstdc++ from GCC-10.2.0, Pass 1

 Libstdc++ is the standard C++ library.
-It is needed to compile C++ code (part of GCC is written in C++), but we had to defer its installation when we built gcc-pass1 because it depends on glibc, which was not yet available in /tools.
+It is needed to compile C++ code (part of GCC is written in C++), but we had to defer its installation when we built gcc-pass1 because it depends on glibc, which was not yet available in the target directory.

-5.8.1.
+5.6.1.
 Installation of Target Libstdc++

 Libstdc++ is part of the GCC sources.
-You should first unpack the GCC tarball and change to the gcc-8.2.0 directory.
+You should first unpack the GCC tarball and change to the gcc-10.
+2.0 directory.

-Create a separate build directory for Libstdc++ and enter it:
+Create a separate build directory for libstdc++ and enter it:

-Prepare Libstdc++ for compilation:
+Prepare libstdc++ for compilation:

-'''

 --host=...

-'''

-Indicates to use the cross compiler we have just built instead of the one in /usr/bin.
+Specifies the use the cross compiler we have just built instead of the one in /usr/bin.